Next Release Notes Draft

 successfully in Go 1.25.
 If this change is affecting your code, the solution is to put

-the non-nil error check earlier in your code, preferrably immediately after
+the non-nil error check earlier in your code, preferably immediately after

 the error-generating statement.